cyberphone/D-CBOR/README.md

 __Q:__ Does D-CBOR affect decoders?<br>
 __A:__ Yes, advanced decoder/encoder designs typically use a _single
 class to represent a specific data type_.
-Deterministic serialization makes instances of such objects behave identically, regardless if they are created programmatically or are the result of a decoding process.
+Deterministic serialization requires instances of such objects to serialize identically, regardless if they are created programmatically or are the result of a decoding process.
 All in the name of symmetry 😁